 Run the Windows 11 Servicing Plan

-To confirm if the servicing plan downloads the Windows 11 upgrade files, go the deployment package location.
-Here you should find the Windows 11 upgrade files.
+To confirm if the servicing plan downloads the Windows 11 upgrade files, go to the deployment package location.
+Here you should find two Windows 11 upgrade files.

 Perform Windows 11 Upgrade using SCCM Servicing Plan

-Finally, it’s time to upgrade Windows 10 computer to Windows 11 using ConfigMgr Servicing Plan.
-On my client computer, it took approximately 45 minutes for Windows 11 upgrade to appear in software center.
+Finally, it’s time to upgrade your Windows 10 computer to Windows 11 using the ConfigMgr Servicing Plan.
+The Windows 11 upgrade took about 45 minutes to show up in the software center on my client computer.

-Launch the Software Center and select Updates tab.
-Select Upgrade to Windows 11 and click Install.
-The in-place upgrade installs the Windows 11 over Windows 10 and expect a couple of restarts during the upgrade.
-The apps, data and settings are also migrated.
+Launch the Software Center and select the Updates tab.
+Now select Upgrade to Windows 11 Service Plan Update and click Install.
+The in-place upgrade installs Windows 11 over Windows 10 and expects a couple of restarts during the upgrade.
+The apps, data, and settings are also migrated.
 To install the Windows 11 upgrade, click Install.

-The Windows 11 upgrade is almost complete.
+The Windows 11 upgrade is almost complete and requires a restart.
 The software center now shows a restart window required to complete the Windows 11 upgrade.
-If you wish to restart the computer later, use the snooze option otherwise just select Restart.
+If you wish to restart the computer later, use the snooze option; otherwise, just click Restart.

 When you restart the computer, the final upgrade begins and after a computer restart, you should find your Windows 10 computer upgraded to Windows 11.

-This completes the steps to create SCCM Windows 11 Servicing Plan to upgrade Windows 10 to Windows 11.
-If you have any question, let me know in the comments section.
+This completes the steps to create an SCCM Windows 11 Servicing Plan to upgrade Windows 10 to Windows 11.
+If you need any clarification, please let me know in the comments section.